tmcgilchrist/herbage/README.markdown

 areas that link to the plant in the picture.
 Similar to how flickr picture can be tagged.

+Plant information with accurate pictures.
+Allow ppl to upload their own photos and tag them.

+Finding accurate plant information is difficult and it's scattered across various sites and/or books.
+Provide community edited plant database that is searchable.
+Allow people to modify details like growing information, flowering etc.

+The plant DB is the MVP.
+Allow CRUD plus powerful searching.

 Features:

  * Searchable catalogue of plants